Tenavi/benchmark_ocp/README.md

   * [Neural Network Optimal Feedback Control with Guaranteed Local Stability](https://doi.org/10.1109/OJCSYS.2022.3205863)
   * [QRnet: Optimal Regulator Design With LQR-Augmented Neural Networks](https://doi.org/10.1109/LCSYS.2020.3034415)

-If you use this software, please cite one or more of the above works.
+If you use this software, please cite the software package and/or one or more of the above works.
 Please reach out with any questions, or if you encounter bugs or other problems.

 ## Installation